vinejs/vinejs.dev/content/docs/guides/schema_101.md

 ## Bail mode

 VineJS stops the validation chain when any validation fails for a given field.
 We call this behavior the `bail` mode.
+In other libraries, this feature is usually called **abort early**.

 In the following example, if the field's value is not a `string`, VineJS will not perform the `email` and the `unique` validations.
 This is the behavior you would want most of the time.